-League Misconduct Officer (MO) and/or Misconduct Committee (MC): The League MO-Officer or the MC- Committee appointed by the league that manages any and all allegations of misconduct and policy violations.
-The League MO and/or MC report to the league's board of directors.
+Misconduct Officer (MO) and/or Misconduct Committee (MC): The officer or a committee appointed by the organization that manages any and all allegations of misconduct and policy violations.
+The MO and MC report to the board of directors.

-League Official/Staff Member: Any paid or unpaid member providing service to the league including officers, directors, administrators, coaches, assistant coaches, trainers, and team parents.
+Staff Member: Any paid or unpaid member providing service to the organization including but not limited to officers, directors, administrators, coaches, assistant coaches, trainers, and team parents.